farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 If you want to contribute, join [Fari's Discord Server](https://fari.app/discord) or post a new topic on [Charge's Itch.io](https://itch.io/category/1498399/new-topic) page.

 We can't wait to work with you all.
 Let's build something incredible, together.

-## Work in Progress

-This game is a work-in-progress.
-A couple of things are still missing, and will be worked on in the next couple of months.

-- Section: Extras: more extras from us, and the community.
-- Section: GM's best practices
-- Section: Players's best practices
-- More examples
-- Editing

 ## Thanks